-3.8 Height in front of the rear wheels:
+3.8 Height in front of the rear wheels :

-3.8.1) Other than the rear view mirrors, each with a maximum area in plan view of 9000mm2, no bodywork situated more than 330mm behind the front wheel centre line and more than 330mm forward of the rear wheel centre line, which is more than 600mm above the reference plane, may be more than 300mm from the centre line of the car.

-3.8.2) No bodywork between the rear wheel centre line and a line 800mm forward of the rear wheel centre line, which is more than 500mm from the centre line of the car, may be more than 500mm above the reference plane.

-3.8.3) No bodywork between the rear wheel centre line and a line 400mm forward of the rear wheel centre line, which is more than 500mm from the centre line of the car, may be more than 300mm above the reference plane.
+- 3.8.1 Other than the rear view mirrors, each with a maximum area in plan view of 12000mm2, no bodywork situated more than 330mm behind the front wheel centre line and more than 330mm forward of the rear wheel centre line, which is more than 600mm above the reference plane, may be more than 300mm from the centre line of the car. - 3.8.2 No bodywork between the rear wheel centre line and a line 800mm forward of the rear wheel centre line, which is more than 500mm from the centre line of the car, may be more than 500mm above the reference plane. - 3.8.3 No bodywork between the rear wheel centre line and a line 400mm forward of the rear wheel centre line, which is more than 500mm from the centre line of the car, may be more than 300mm above the reference plane.

-3.9 Bodywork between the rear wheels:
+3.9 Bodywork between the rear wheels :

-3.9.1) No bodywork situated between the rear wheel centre line and a point lying 330mm forward of it may be more than 600mm above the reference plane.

-3.9.2) No bodywork situated between the rear wheel centre line and a point lying 150mm behind it may be more than 450mm above the reference plane.
+- 3.9.1 No bodywork more than 100 mm from the car centre line, and which is situated between the rear wheel centre line and a point lying 330mm forward of it may be more than 600mm above the reference plane. - 3.9.2 No bodywork more than 50 mm from the car centre line, and which is situated between the rear wheel centre line and a point lying 150mm behind it may be more than 450mm above the reference plane.